Nafidinara/bot-pancakeswap/README.md

 YOUR_MNEMONIC=
 ~ Input your private Key here, that you get from your wallet privacy.

-AMOUNT_OF_WBNB=0.002
+AMOUNT_OF_BNB=0.002
-~ Amount how much you want buy the token in WBNB.
+~ Amount how much you want buy the token in BNB.

 TO_PURCHASE=0xe9e7cea3dedca5984780bafc599bd69add087d56
 ~ Token address that you want to buy.